Critical-Infrastructure-Systems-Lab/manual/programming/_posts/2024-10-21-ERA5 Data Download.md

 ### Method 2: Downloading data using Google Earth Engine

 The Google Earth Engine method is slightly more complicated, but it allows us to bypass the download limit in Method 1.
-You can find out more about the dataset here: https://developers.google.com/earth-engine/datasets/catalog/ECMWF_ERA5_LAND_HOURLY.
+You can find out more about the dataset here: [Catalog](https://developers.google.com/earth-engine/datasets/catalog/ECMWF_ERA5_LAND_HOURLY).
 Unfortunately, Google's website only gives you the instruction in JavaScript, so let's take a look at how to download it in python.

 #### Step 1: Create a Earth-Engine-Enabled Google Cloud Project

 Google requires a Cloud Project to use the Google Earth Engine authentication flow.
-Create one here: https://console.cloud.google.com/projectcreate.
+Create one here: [Create Google Cloud Project](https://console.cloud.google.com/projectcreate).
 Remember the name of your project, it will be needed later when calling the API.

-You will then need to enable the Google Earth Engine API for the project you just created here: https://console.cloud.google.com/apis/library/earthengine.googleapis.com.
+You will then need to enable the Google Earth Engine API for the project you just created here: [Enabling API for Your Project](https://console.cloud.google.com/apis/library/earthengine.googleapis.com).
 Make sure you are signed in and double check the project name in the upper left hand corner.

 #### Step 2: Authenticate inside Python